I Was In An Extremist Jewish Cult And Was Ready To Leave Judaism Behind

 Whenever pessimism about life begins to creep in, whether stemming from religious fanatics or the myriad issues in the world at large, I visit Jew in the City.
 The down to earth articles show me that there is a utopia, one in theory.
 The Torah makes sense and is beautiful, and our problems stem from people’s misinterpretations and evil actions, but not from Hashem himself.
 I have finally been able to find love for my religion and inner peace.
 Through Jew in the City, I discovered Project Makom which has been an amazing resource to help me actualize the ideas that I read about.

-Thank you, Jew in the City and Project Makom.
+Thank you, Jew in the City and Project Makom – an incredible organization.
 I hope everyone understands why it is so crucial that the Jewish community supports their amazing work.

 Want more great content like this delivered to your inbox?
 Sign up for our weekly newsletter here: